The Thing My Pride Was Costing Us

 Standing in that field, I felt something settle.
 The families who find us - who really find us- get it.
 The message is landing.
 The why is clear.
 So then I asked the harder question.

 I've been hearing something lately that I haven't wanted to sit with.
-Local families who want to snd their kids to camp - families not struggling, not in crisis, in the 'middle' of the economic ladder- are deciding not to register because they think the price is too high and the sliding scale isn't for them.
+Local families who want to send their kids to camp - families not struggling, not in crisis, in the 'middle' of the economic ladder- are deciding not to register because they think the price is too high and the sliding scale isn't for them.

 Here is where I need to be honest about something embarrassing.